yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this task, you will push images to your ACR account, version images with tagging, and setup continuous integration (CI) to build future versions of your containers and push them to ACR automatically.

-1. In the [Azure Portal](https://portal.azure.com/), navigate to the ACR you created in Before the hands-on lab
+1. In the [Azure Portal](https://portal.azure.com/), navigate to the ACR you created in Before the hands-on lab.

-2. Select Access keys under Settings on the left-hand menu
+2. Select Access keys under Settings on the left-hand menu.

     ![In this screenshot of the left-hand menu, Access keys is highlighted below Settings.](media/image64.png)